-Webmaster Needed
+Webmaster and Back-end system manager needed

-We are looking for an experienced and knowledgeable webmaster to replace our current technical mgr.
+We are looking for an experienced and knowledgeable webmaster to replace our current resource.
 There will be a strong hand-over and the ability to communicate with this person for the first year as needed.

+We are looking for a new team member who wants to stay for at least the next 5 years.

+We are calculating about 40-60 hours per month after the initial learning curve.
+Of course, during the development of projects, these hours would increase accordingly.

-Please read the entire list of our needs.
+Read the entire list of our needs.
 Confirm those which you have extensive knowledge in and those in which you have a limited experience.
+Outline examples of your experience.
+This posting may require more than one person.

 Send us your questions for clarification.
 We want you to ASK and not assume.

-Send us a list of your previous clients/websites which are SIMILAR to ours.
-(10+ years online; updating website; self-manage database integration in the background; service industry; etc.)
+Send us references with a list of your previous clients/websites which are SIMILAR to ours.
+(10+ years successfully monetized online; updating an old website; self-managed database integration in the background; service industry; etc.)

-Include the phone number to these previous clients.
+Include the phone numbers and name of the appropriate contact from these previous projects.
 We will call them.

 How many clients are you currently managing?
 How many hours per month?